WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Warlock.md

 #### Spellcasting Focus
 You can use an arcane focus as a spellcasting focus for your warlock spells.

+<div style='margin-top:-5px'></div>

 ### Life Tap
-When you take your 1st level in this class, you learn to draw on your own life force to fuel your immense power.
+When you take your 1st level in this class, you learn to draw on your own life force to fuel your spells.

 When you do not have any Fel Sorcery spell slots remaining, you can still cast a spell as though you do.
 As part of the action to cast the spell, you lose hit points equal to your level plus your Fel Sorcery slot level.
 For example, a 7th level warlock with 4th level spell slots would spend 11 hit points to cast a 4th level spell.

 This damage cannot be resisted, and you cannot use this feature if doing so would reduce you to 0 hit points.
 You can use this ability once at 1st level, twice at 7th level, three times at 14th level, and any number of times at 20th level.
 You regain all expended uses when you finish a long rest.

+<div style='margin-top:-5px'></div>

 ### Fel Study
 When you reach 2nd level, you select a subclass.
 Three of these are the Study of Affliction, Study of Demonology, and Study of Destruction.

+<div style='margin-top:-5px'></div>

 ### Demonic Knowledge
 At at 2nd level, your studies into grimoires of dark knowledge have given you the power to summon demons.
-You can call upon the principles of the Grimoire of Service to bind them as your **demonic minion** or you can follow the teachings of the Grimoire of Sacrifice to rip out their **demonic core**, which you can draw upon to power your own abilities.
+You can call upon the principles of the **Grimoire of Servitude** to bind them as your demonic minion or the **Grimoire of Sacrifice** to rip out their demonic core.

 Summoning a demon, either to bind it as your minion or to obtain its demonic core, can be done at the end of a long rest.
 You can only have one demonic minion or core at a time.

+<div style='margin-top:-5px'></div>

 #### Demons Known
 You start by knowing how to summon one particular type of demon of your choice.
-You learn an additional demon type at levels 5, 7, 9, and 13.
+The Demons Known column of the Warlock table shows when you learn additional demon types.
 Whenever you gain a level in this class, you can choose to replace one demon you know.

-Demons and their cores are described in Appendix C.
+Demons and their cores are described in Part I of Appendix C.

+<div style='margin-top:-5px'></div>

 #### Grimoire of Sacrifice
 Using the Grimoire of Sacrifice, you can destroy a demon when you summon it to obtain its demonic core, the source of its power.
 A demonic core differs from demon to demon.
 It could be something like a bit of horn, a still-beating heart, or a glowing green stone orb.

 At 2nd level while carrying the core you have advantage on two skill checks.
 While holding the core, you gain an additional spell or cantrip known.
 You are able to cast this spell at will.

 As you increase in level, you are able to draw deeper upon the core to cast more powerful spells.
-At 5th and 9th levels you gain an additional spell known while holding the core.
-You can cast these spells once each without expending a spell slot and regain the ability to do so when you finish a long rest.
+At 5th and <br> 9th levels you gain an additional spell known while <br> holding the core.
+You can cast these spells once each without expending a spell slot and regain the ability to <br> do so when you finish a long rest.

-At level 13 you can consume the orb as an action to recharge your own powers, regaining all expended soul shards.
+At level 13 you can consume the core as an action to recharge your own powers, regaining all expended soul shards.

+Which skills are affected and spells provided varies based on the demon the core came from.
+See the Demonic Core section of each demon in Part I of Appendix C for more details.

 <div class='footnote'>PART 1 | CLASSES</div>

 \pagebreakNum

-#### Grimoire of Service
+#### Grimoire of Servitude
-Using the Grimoire of Service, you can bind a demon into becoming your minion.
-Your minion acts independently of you, but it always obeys your commands.
-They have abilities and game statistics determined in part by your level.
-The demon uses your proficiency bonus rather than its own, and gains more abilities as you gain warlock levels.
+Using the Grimoire of Servitude, you can bind a demon into becoming your minion.
+Your minion acts indepen-dently of you, but it always obeys your commands.
+See <br> Part I of Appendix C for the demon's game statistics.

 Once summoned, a demonic minion remains until it is slain or dismissed.
 You can temporarily dismiss your minion as an action.
 It disappears into a pocket dimension where it awaits your summons.
 Alternatively, you can dismiss it forever.
 As an action while it is temporarily dismissed, you can cause it to reappear in any unoccupied space within 30 feet of you.

 When the minion drops to 0 hit points, it disappears, leaving behind no physical form.
 If the demon has died within the last hour, you can expend a soul shard as an action to revive it, provided you are within 5 feet of it.
 The demon returns to life after 1 minute with all its hit points restored.
-Otherwise, you can summon a new minion when you perform the ritual again.

 In combat, it shares your initiative and takes its turn immediately after yours.
-A minion can't attack, but it can take other actions as normal.
 It can move and use its reaction on it's own, but the only action it takes on its turn is the Dodge action, unless you take a bonus action on your turn to command it to take the action in its stat block or the Dash, Disengage, Help, Hide or Search action.

 ### Soul Shards
 Starting at 3rd level, you gain the ability to create soul shards: small crystals formed from fragments of souls and spirits.
 You can expend a soul shard to empower your warlock spells and abilities.
 You start knowing the abilities listed below and learn more as you gain more levels in the warlock class.